guilhemfaure/RiboSeq/README.md

 Add the bin directory path to the $PATH or edit the path in the dependency.config

+## ExtractSeq.py

+usage: ExtractSeq.py -g genbank
+option: -r output

+output:
++genbank.tRNA_rRNA or ouput

+### What is Genbank:
+Genbank is a file format.
+These file contains annotations about a set of sequence or a whole genome.
+You can download then in the NCBI website.
+Make sure to take the full version.

+### What -r does:
+By using the -r option, you ask to extract all tRNA and rRNA sequence in a fasta.

 #### Aspera (not used)
 http://downloads.asperasoft.com/connect2///